pantheon-systems/documentation/source/content/custom-certificates.md

 ## Add a Custom Certificate

-Follow the steps below to request and send the appropriate certificate and (for AGCDN) private key information:
+Follow the steps below to request and send the appropriate certificate, and private key information for AGCDN where applicable:

 <TabList>